-All course fees are as advertised and must be paid at the time of registration.
-Many mutli-meeting courses will allow you to register after the course has commenced, but tuition will not be pro-rated for missed class meetings.
+All course fees are as advertised and must be paid at the time of registration, plus a $2 registration fee per transaction.
+Many multi-meeting courses will allow you to register after the course has commenced, but tuition will not be pro-rated for missed class meetings.
 Community Education does not offer scholarships or discounts.

 - If a class is cancelled, the full fee will be refunded.